Beautiful Grand Place in Brussels

 It also features the history behind the birth of the saxophone by Adolphe Sax who was born in Dinant, Belgium.

-Location: Rue Montagne de la Cour 2 (few blocks from the Royal Palace).
+Location: Rue Montagne de la Cour 2 (between the Royal Palace and Mont des Arts).

 Hours: MIM is open from 9:30 am to 5 pm (Tuesday – Friday) and 10 am to 5 pm (Saturday & Sunday).
 It is closed on Mondays.